 Little House on the Prairie series by Laura Ingalls Wilder, narrated by Cherry Jones

 There’s something about this series that I think is especially good for listening to on road trips- maybe because the family is relocating so often.
 The narration by Cherry Jones is very well done with her different voices, the singing, and fiddle music.
 And it’s a great one to listen to as a family since it can appeal to a wide range of ages and the books are sort of episodic so if you tune out for part of it you can easily jump back in without feeling lost.

 The Penderwicks series by Jeanne Birdsall, narrated by Susan Denaker

 I love this series so much, but when I first started listening to it I didn’t like the narrator that much.
 I increased the speed on the app and ended up liking the narration much better!
-Her narration and the various voices she used grew on me so much that now that the fifth and final book was just barely released I am holding off on reading a physical copy because I want to finish it out through audio.
+Her narration and the various voices she used grew on me so much that when the the fifth and final book was released I held off on reading a physical copy because I wanted to finish it out through audio.